chicolucio/chicolucio.github.io/_pages/about.md

 <!-- [Click here](/portfolio/2022-hashtag_treinamentos) for a more detailed description of
 the project. -->

 ### 2020 - Present: Science communicator at Ciência Programada

-- Launched a science communication with programming platform
+Created personal projects aimed at combining science communication with programming.
-  - It gets thousands of views per month
-- Wrote articles and recorded videos about Python and packages such as Pandas, Matplotlib and others to:
-    - Understand phenomena
-    - Explore data sets
-    - Explain programming concepts
+- Published over 100 articles and created video content explaining programming concepts, Python libraries (Pandas, Matplotlib, etc.), and data-driven approaches to scientific problems.
-- Wrote articles and recorded videos about coding best practices, Git and tests
+- Covered coding best practices, Git, and testing methodologies.
+- Attracted thousands of monthly visitors, broadening understanding of science and programming.

 To see the project website [click here](https://cienciaprogramada.com.br/) (Brazilian Portuguese)

 ### 2015 - 2022: Researcher and Professor at IFRJ - Instituto Federal de Educação, Ciência e Tecnologia do Rio de Janeiro (Brazil)

-- Launched a research group to develop educational software using Python to have the following characteristics:
+- Launched a research group on educational software for chemistry, leveraging Python for data visualization (Matplotlib, Plotly), data analysis (Pandas, NumPy, SciPy), and version control (Git).
-    - Visual appeal with Matplotlib and Plotly
-    - Data analysis and processing with Pandas, NumPy and Scipy
-    - Best practices with Git and automated tests
-- Coordinated projects with Trello
-- Taught physical-chemistry lessons
+- Supervised 3 undergraduate research students, coordinating projects using Trello.
+- Delivered Physical Chemistry lectures to over 500 students, integrating hands-on experience with Excel and Python to boost employability skills.

 To see the projects I've developed related to this experience [click here](/portfolio/2015-professor_ifrj)

 ### 2014 - 2015: Chemist - Laboratory manager at UFF - Universidade Federal Fluminense  (Brazil)

-- Managed the Central Analytical Facility of the Chemistry Institute of the university
+- Oversaw the Central Analytical Facility, scheduling equipment usage and training.
-- Automated the analyses scheduling process with Google Suite
-    - Increased the availability of laboratory equipment by 100 %
+- Increased equipment availability by 100% through improved resource management.
-- Automated the equipment usage report with Google Spreadsheets
+- Automated laboratory usage reports using Python and Excel, significantly streamlining workflows.
-- Launched equipment training and data analysis courses
+- Designed and launched training programs for laboratory equipment operations and data analysis, training over 100 participants.
-    - More than 100 students, technicians and teachers trained
-- Built and implemented the standardization and process workflow for access and training on each laboratory and all equipment of the facility

 To see the projects I've developed related to this experience [click here](/portfolio/2014-2015-quimico_uff)

 ### 2014: Environmental analyst at INEA - Instituto Estadual do Ambiente do Rio de Janeiro  (Brazil)

-- Automated environmental indicator reports with Excel
-    - Improved team productivity by 25 %
+- Automated environmental indicator reports in Excel, improving team productivity by 25%.
-- Collaborated in the implementation process of ISO/IEC 17025 at Environmental Analysis Laboratory
+- Contributed to implementing ISO/IEC 17025 standards at the Environmental Analysis Laboratory.

 To see the projects I've developed related to this experience [click here](/portfolio/2014-2014-inea)

 ### 2012 - 2014: Researcher and Professor at UFF - Universidade Federal Fluminense  (Brazil)

-- Supervised two projects regarding the creation of new low-cost educational resources
+- Supervised two projects focused on creating low-cost educational resources.
-- Taught chemistry lessons
+- Taught chemistry classes and implemented exercises integrating real-world chemical data analysis.

 ## Education